 From Fellini to Kurosawa or Hitchcock to Godard, there are dozens of powerful icons in the filmmaking world from which Charlie Chaplin is without a doubt a major figure and unique pioneer who shone and who’ll keep shining throughout cinema’s long-lasting memory.
-From behind and front of the camera, he brought to life the universally known character “The Tramp” for which he invented various stories to defy social issues and simultaneously make people laugh.
-His “slapstick” comedy style truly is one of a kind and we can’t avoid but to recognise what a brilliant and intelligent man he was, one who took the silent era and made it louder and brighter than ever.
-Let us be amazed with this historical figure and take a look at the list of top Charlie Chaplin movies.
+From behind and in front of the camera, he brought to life the universally known character “The Tramp,” for which he invented various stories to defy social issues and simultaneously make people laugh.
+His “slapstick” comedy style truly is one of a kind, and we can’t help but recognize what a brilliant and intelligent man he was, one who took the silent era and made it louder and brighter than ever.
+Let us be amazed at this historical figure and take a look at the list of top Charlie Chaplin movies.

 10. The Immigrant (1917)